goodbarber/androidengine_gbrecyclerindicator/README.md

 ### Usage

-We also published a sample project to you to easily try our library.
-Check it out here: https://github.com/goodbarber/GBRecyclerIndicatorSample
+We also published a sample project in this repository for you to easily try our library.